tariqahmed1912/internship-kloudle/docs/production_setup.md

     (i) Add 'user' to group 'docker' by typing the following command.
 The changes might not take effect without rebooting your VM.

-    ```bash
+    ```
-    sudo usermod -aG docker $USER
+    sudo usermod -aG docker $USER;
     sudo reboot
     ```

-    (ii) This method should only be used if no other method seems to work, since it grants permission to every user to execute and run docker containers.
+    (ii) This method should only be used if no other method seems to work, since it grants every user permission to execute and run docker containers.

     ```bash
     sudo chmod 666 /var/run/docker.sock